Best ice cream waffles in Singapore

 Where to eat waffles with ice cream in Singapore

 Ice cream and waffles are good on their own, but sometimes, two is truly better than one.
-Follow our guide to these waffle and ice cream places and your sugar cravings will surely be satisfied.
-Do also check out our list of late night dessert cafes, and dessert box delivery options for other sweet treats!
+Follow our guide to these waffle and ice cream places, and your sugar cravings will surely be satisfied.
+Check out our list of late-night dessert cafes and our guide to the best traditional dessert stalls in Singapore.

 Drop us your email so you won't miss the latest news.